BigBang1112/mania-server-manager/README.md

 Provided MatchSettings examples:

+- For TM2020:
+  - `MinimalTimeAttack.txt` - base for a TimeAttack server with custom maps, only has Training - 01
 - For Trackmania Forever:
   - `MinimalTimeAttack.txt` - base for a TimeAttack server with custom maps, only has A01-Race
   - `MinimalCup.txt` - base for a Cup server with custom maps, only has A01-Race